Pages tagged "About"

 No, we are not a political organisation.
 We don’t align ourselves with a political party.
 Occasionally, we speak up against social injustices and human rights abuses.

-What is Stand Up's position on the Arab-Israeli conflict?
+What is Stand Up's position on the Israel-Gaza conflict?

-Stand Up only engages in political discourse regarding campaigns with which we’re actively involved and for the purpose of promoting those projects.
-We are not currently involved in any campaign that relates to Israel and Palestine.
+Stand Up only engages in discourse regarding campaigns with which we’re actively involved and for the purpose of promoting those projects.
+We are not currently involved in any campaign that relates to Israel and Gaza.

 Our aim is to work with vulnerable communities in Australia.
 We currently do not work with any communities in Israel or the Middle East.